 # of Less-Intensive

 Number of less-intensive DSD models designed for people doing well on ART.
-Less-intensive models include: 3-Month Multi-Month Scripting, 6-Month Multi-Month Scripting, Appointment Spacing + Fast Track, Facility-Based Treatment Clubs, Facility-Based Teen Clubs, Outreach, Community Commodities Distribution, Peer-Led Community ART Groups, and a Family Model.
+Less-intensive models include: 3-Month Multi-Month Dispensement (MMD), 6-MMD, Fast Track, Facility-Based Family Centered Care, Facility-Based Treatment Clubs, Facility-Based Teen Clubs, Outreach, Community Drug Distribution, and Peer-Led Community ART Groups.
+Source: October 2021 CQUIN data report

 Differentiated Service Delivery Implementation in Eswatini